 Anthropology of Gender and Sexuality

 ANTH-UA 112 Identical to SCA-UA 112.
-Prerequisite: Human Society and Culture (ANTH-UA 1) or permission of the instructor.
+Prerequisite: Culture, Power, and Society (ANTH-UA 1) or permission of the instructor.
 Abercrombie, Rapp, Stout.
 4 points.

 Compares women's and men's experiences, activities, resources, powers, and symbolic significance as they vary within and between societies.
 Social and historical approaches in the analysis of how gender relations are affected by major social transformations.
 Emphasizes changes in gender roles, current transnational migrations, social movements, international relations, and the role of the military.

-ANTH-UA 122 Prerequisite: Human Society and Culture (ANTH-UA 1) or permission of the instructor.
+ANTH-UA 122 Prerequisite: Culture, Power, and Society (ANTH-UA 1) or permission of the instructor.
 Ganti, Ginsburg, Stout.
 4 points.

 Photography, film, and other visual practices as modes for representing culture and sites of cultural practice.
 Examines the emergence of, as well as the contestations around, the genre of ethnographic film and its relationship to wider debates about documentary and nonfictional film practice.
 Considers the relationship between representation, power, and knowledge as manifest in cross-cultural representation.

-ANTH-UA 123 Prerequisite: Human Society and Culture (ANTH-UA 1) or permission of the instructor.
+ANTH-UA 123 Prerequisite: Culture, Power, and Society (ANTH-UA 1) or permission of the instructor.
 Ganti, Ginsburg, Stout.
 4 points.

 This course examines the social and political life of media and how it makes a difference in the daily lives of people as a practice – in production, reception, or circulation.
 It is organized around the following key questions: What is media?
 What role do media play in producing or shaping our sense of reality?
 What is the relationship between media and culture?
 How is media implicated in social change?
 It provides an overview of the increasing theoretical attention paid to the mass media by anthropologists, and focuses on concrete ethnographic examples.
 It examines cross-culturally how the mass media have become the primary means for the circulation of symbolic forms across time and space and crucial to the constitution of subjectivities, collectivities, and histories in the contemporary world.
 Topics include the role of media in constituting and contesting national identities, in forging alternative political visions, in transforming religious practice, and in creating subcultures.
 The types of media forms we will examine range from commercially driven movie-making to small-scale video production, from cell phones to Facebook, and from news reporting to popular television.
 We will read about media practices in diverse parts of the world, from Australia to Turkey, from India to Nigeria.